Naserume/rustcfuzz/README.md

 for splicing 30 mutations for each seed <br/>
 `cargo run -- --input-dir example_data --output-dir ./out --mode 2 --file-count 30`

+for splicing to different type with 10 mutations for each seed  <br/> `cargo run -- --input-dir example_data --output-dir ./out --mode 3 --file-count 10`

 in case you want to splice code from itself <br/> `cargo run -- -i tests -o ./out -m 1 -f 20`